ShuaibShaban/code-challenge/grade-challenge/README.md

 ## Installation

-On the left of your ``Visual Studio Code`` you can see a folder named speed detector that has four different files in it.
+This repo has three different folders for three different projects.click on the grade challenge folder on your left of  ``Visual Studio Code`` and you will see the following files.

 index.html file
-speed.js file
+index.js file
 package.json file
 README.md file

 To use this repo on your machine requires some simple steps

-### Main guide
+### Main method

 - Open a terminal / command line interface on your computer
 - Clone the repo by using the following: